FAQ

 Are there side effects from taking naltrexone?

-The vast majority of patients will not experience any side effects from naltrexone, some will experience mild to moderate side effects that usually go away after a short period, and a few will experience more adverse side effects.
-Our providers assist each patient as-needed with a number of strategies to lessen or eliminate side effects should they occur, including the use of simple OTC remedies and in some cases prescribing other medications.
+The vast majority of clients will not experience any side effects from naltrexone.
+Some will experience mild to moderate side effects that usually go away after a short period.
+A few will experience more adverse side effects.
+Our providers assist each client with a number of strategies to lessen or eliminate side effects should they arise, including OTC remedies and in some cases prescribing other medications.

-There is no minimum period and you can cancel or pause any time to stop recurring payments.
-Canceling or pausing will prevent access to our platform and we recommend at least 4 months of consecutive treatment.
-We also recommend pausing so that you may resume access in the future, such as when you switch to maintenance use of naltrexone and only need to reach out to your provider on occasion for reassessments and medication refills.
-You may leave your account paused for as long as you'd like and unpause it any time.
-Please note that by canceling you'll need to set up a new account and may be subject to new pricing.
+You may cancel or pause any time to stop recurring payments.
+We pause accounts instead of canceling them so that they can be reactivated easily when clients request to go onto maintenance use of naltrexone.
+Please specify if you wish to cancel instead of pausing.
+Please note that by canceling you'll need to set up a brand new account later if you wish to have future access and may be subject to new pricing.
 To cancel, pause or unpause your account, email us at support@alcure.me and we'll get you squared away promptly.

 What happens when I reach my goal and only need a maintenance supply of naltrexone for occasional use?